coder/docs/admin/git.md

   rel="noreferrer noopener">doesn't support</a> managing SSH keys for users via
   OAuth)

-Note that linking your Coder account with a git service provider is _not_ required.
+Linking your Coder account with a git service provider is _not_ required.
 Instead, you can use Visual Studio Code with git, the command-line tool, and we expect that this combination will work with most hosting software or services.
 However, Coder doesn't test these and cannot provide recommendations or support.

+**Note** The public key provided by Coder uses the `ECDSA` key algorithm.
+Ensure this is supported by your git provider.

 ![Configure Git Integration](../assets/git-admin.png)